 Paris ACTS has been created to reinforce the links between different research groups in the Paris area which are working on the connections between automata theory and concurrency theory, and in order to advance this research on a national and international level,

-The program for each afternoon is roughly as follows:
+The general program for each afternoon is as follows:

 14:00--14:45 | In-person talk |